Herman Miller’s new office line is the anti-cubicle

 Called OE1, the new line is colorful, modular, and adaptable.
 Instead of being prescriptive, with interlocking pieces that are architected to convince people to work one way, just about everything in OE1 is made to move.
 The collection is available now.

 The ideas behind OE1 predate COVID-19.
-The collection is the result of years of development, driven by an international research project, in which the team interviewed everyone from office managers to sci-fi writers about the future of work.
+The collection is the result of two years of development, driven by an international research project, in which the team interviewed everyone from office managers to sci-fi writers about the future of work.
 But as the collection came to a crest in 2020, amid a rise of remote work in response to the global pandemic, this future-forward design became a much more urgent one.

 Employers who are tentatively reopening offices this year will be juggling shifting head counts, temporarily or permanently.
 And any top-down view of office design will struggle to adapt to the day-to-day needs of employees.
 The solution, according to Herman Miller, is to empower individual workers.
 Give them furniture that they can repurpose at will, grouping up temporary work spaces as teams require.
 Don’t just put a desk chair on wheels; turn the entire office into something more mobile.